Kxvin1/vacay-n-stays/README.md

 ## Spot Details

 - When a User clicks on a Spot, they are directed to the Spot details page.
-- This page contains a cover image, an image gallery, a booking gallery, a map of the spot, and a reviews section.
+- This page contains a cover image, an image gallery, a booking calendar, a map of the spot, and a reviews section.

 ![Spot Details 1](https://i.imgur.com/YBP02Zj.jpeg)